 Open Container Law - This law prohibits open containers of alcohol in the passenger area of a motor vehicle.
 To comply with federal requirements, the law must: prohibit both possession of any open alcoholic beverage container and the consumption of alcohol from an open container; apply to the entire passenger area of any motor vehicle; apply to all vehicle occupants except for passengers of buses, taxi cabs, limousines or persons in the living quarters of motor homes; apply to vehicles on the shoulder of public highways; and, require primary enforcement of the law.
-State laws are counted in this report only if they are in compliance with the federal law and regulation.
+State laws are counted in this report only if they are in compliance with the federal law and regulation, based on annual determinations made by U.S. DOT.